Behavioral Intervention Team

-Staff follows up on referrals and reports outcomes to BIT and appropriate staff.
+Staff follow up on referrals and report outcomes to BIT and appropriate staff.
 The BIT generates an annual report that includes pertinent data about the types of cases and referrals made each academic year.

 3. Case and Policy Review

-The BIT team reviews various cases, discusses policy and protocol implications, and makes recommendations to administrators.
+The BIT reviews various cases, discusses policy and protocol implications, and makes recommendations to administrators.

 4. Campus Training

-The BIT team develops and implements training for faculty and staff.
+The BIT develops and implements training for faculty and staff.

 To lead a collaborative multidisciplinary effort that promotes health and safety for all members of the campus community;